2:00-4:50 P.M., Tuesday and Thursday

-Office C106; Office Hours by appointment on Tuesday and Thursday
+Office C106; Office Hours Wednesday, and by appointment on Tuesday and Thursday

 Skills will be learned with a variety of black and white drawing media.
 Eye/hand coordination is emphasized – learning to see accurately and to draw accurately.
 Matting, mounting and presentation will also be emphasized.
 Presentation materials and techniques will be seriously scrutinized.
 A final portfolio will consist of 16 prescribed drawings.
 Eight (8) Outside-of-Class assignments - Four (4) pieces will be matted, and four (4) pieces will be mounted; and Eight (8) Inside-of-Class drawings for a TOTAL of 16 drawings.
 One framed piece is required (part of a total of 16 works) and you are encouraged to enter this piece in the Annual Student Exhibition.